 “By expanding our authority to suspend Medicare payments and reimbursements when fraud is suspected, the law allows us to better preserve the system and save taxpayer dollars,” said Secretary Sebelius in a press release.

-The government plans to revamp efforts to prevent Medicare fraud by increasing the reward for reporting claim abuse from $10,000 to a potential $9.9 million and developing a new, easy to read summary statement that permits recipients to see who has billed Medicare on their behalf.
+The government plans to revamp efforts to prevent Medicare fraud by increasing the reward for reporting claim abuse from $10,000 to a potential $9.9 million and developing a new, easy to read the summary statement that permits recipients to see who has billed Medicare on their behalf.

 “The new Medicare Summary Notice gives seniors and people with disabilities accurate information on the services they receive in a simpler, clearer way,” said CMS Administrator Marilyn Tavenner.
 “It’s an important tool for staying informed on benefits, and for spotting potential Medicare fraud by making the claims history easier to review.”